 Instead of using pixels to represent images, vectors use lines and shapes.
 Because they do not rely on pixels, enlarged vector images still maintain image clarity and quality.

-A design principle that visually emphasizes certain parts of your content’s message by using colors, sizes, and layouts.
+A design principle that visually orders and emphasizes different parts of your content’s message by using colors, sizes, and layouts.

 An easy-to-see marker placed over the top of photos on the web and in print.
 It is used to identify the owner of an image and prevent visual content theft.

 In typefaces, the thickness of the stroke’s width.
 Some examples include demibold, light, and bold.